Katharine Jowett

-Katharine Alice Jowett née Wheatley (1883–1972) was a British artist, best known for her cityscapes of Beijing in the early to mid-20th century.
+Katharine Alice Jowett née Wheatley (1882–1972) was a British artist, best known for her cityscapes of Beijing in the early to mid-20th century.
 Along with Bertha Lum and other émigré European and American artists in China, she was a proponent of the shin-hanga style of woodcut printing.
 Mao Zedong was said to have appreciated and collected her art.

 Early life

-Jowett was born in Devon in 1883.
-In her late teens, falling in love with a missionary, she followed him to China.
-During her sojourn in Hubei and Hunan provinces, she decided that a missionary life didn't suit her and she moved to Beijing where she met and married Hardy Jowett in 1910.
+Jowett was born in Oxfordshire in 1882, the daughter of a Methodist Minister.
+Until after her marriage she spelt her Christian name Catherine or Catharine.
+In her late teens, she fell in love with a missionary and followed him to China.
+During her sojourn in Hubei and Hunan provinces, she decided that a missionary life didn't suit her, and she moved to Beijing, where she met and married Hardy Jowett in 1910.
 For their honeymoon, they took a trip to England via Japan and Canada, a harrowing journey that involved a near shipwreck.

 Jowett had two sons, Christopher and Edward.
 Some time after 1920, the family moved back to China where her husband took on the management of the Beijing office of the Asiatic Petroleum Company.
 In 1930, Christopher - then a student at Stroud - was arrested en route to Beijing at the Sino-Soviet border.
 He'd lost his passport and was incarcerated for a fortnight.